euvl/vue-js-modal/README.md

 this.$modal.show('hello-world', { foo: 'bar' })
 ```

-And receive it on `beforeOpen` event:
+And receive it in `beforeOpen` event handler:

 ```vue
 <modal name="hello-world" @before-open="beforeOpen"/>